The Medical Trust Plan Types

 All of our plans include preventive care, prescription coverage, as well as vision and hearing benefits.

-EPO members agree to use only the plan’s network of professionals and facilities, and they are responsible for ensuring that the services and care they receive are covered by the plan.
-An EPO does not cover the cost of services received from nonparticipating providers, except in emergency situations.
-However, unlike most local HMOs:
+Members enrolled in a Kaiser EPO Plan agree to use only the plan’s network of professionals and facilities, and they are responsible for ensuring that the services and care they receive are covered by the plan.
+Kaiser EPOs do not cover the cost of services received from out-of-network providers, except in emergency situations.

 PPO (Preferred Provider Organization)